-Among the most stable boards in our review, the NRS Mayra was a showstopper when it came to activities like SUP yoga, whitewater, or after work beers on the water.
-However, this comes at the price of glide, which the NRS model lacked.
-With a high score in stability and lower scores in other metrics, the Mayra was not the highest scorer in our test.
+Among the most stable boards in our review, the NRS Mayra is a showstopper when it comes to activities like SUP yoga, whitewater, or after work beers on the water.
+However, this stability comes with the sacrifice of glide performance, which this model lacks.

 The NRS model was easy to inflate, but its pump lacks a universal model, which means if you're hiking in, you'll need to bring this pump and the pumps for any other boards.

-This metric was by far the Mayra's strong suit.
-Although this model was an inch less thick than most contenders, its waist made up for it.
-At 34" wide, this model had two inches of room on any other model, which made it easy to make movements and shift weight when riding on the board.
+This metric is by far the Mayra's strongest suit.
+Although this model is an inch less thick than most contenders, its wider waist makes up for it.
+At 34" wide, this model has two inches extra width over any other model in our lineup, which makes it easy to make movements and shift weight when riding on the board.
 We loved having our furry friends along for the ride on this model, and it made SUP yoga fun and easy.
-If you're looking for another model that is slightly less as expensive but just as stable, look at the Isle Explorer.

-With such a high stability score, the NRS model had trouble performing in the glide metric.
-A blunt nose and the wide waist made this thing feel like a boat when trying to maneuver tight turns.
+With such a high stability score, this board predictably has trouble performing in the glide metric.
+Its blunt nose and wide waist make this thing feel like a bus when trying to reach higher speeds.
 However, if you're planning on sitting in one place for awhile out on the water, then this shouldn't be a factor.
-For a more maneuverable board, we recommend the iRocker 11 or the Isle Explorer.

 The NRS featured a single fin, but its wide design made it stable.
 Plus, it comes with a narrower fin if you are floating in the shallower water.